Lympstone: Medieval period

-In 1329, we have the first record of the church in Lympstone when the rector, Richard de Doune, petitioned Bishop Grandisson to delay consecration of the 'partially rebuilt' church.
-Bishop Stafford consecrated a new church, the Church of the Nativity of the Blessed Virgin Mary, on the 24th September 1409.
-The majority of this church would be rebuilt between 1864 and 1867 - only the tower, the chancel arch, the two angels in the sanctuary and the north arcading are remaining of the original church.
+In 1329, the first recorded reference to a church at Lympstone occurs when the rector, Richard de Doune, petitioned Bishop John Grandisson to postpone the consecration of a partially rebuilt structure.
+The present Church of the Nativity of the Blessed Virgin Mary was later consecrated by Bishop Edmund Stafford on 24 September 1409.
+Substantial rebuilding took place between 1864 and 1867, leaving only the tower, chancel arch, two angels in the sanctuary, and the north arcade from the medieval fabric.